kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 ## Overview

-In this lab, we will use Microsoft Fabric to create a notebook and train a machine learning model to predict customer churn using Scikit-Learn and MLflow for tracking.
-Synapse Real-Time Analytics in Fabric leverages a KQL Database and Kusto Query Language KQL for efficient real-time data analysis, helping uncover insights from structured and time-series data.
-By completing this lab, you will gain hands-on experience in machine learning, model tracking, and real-time analytics using Microsoft Fabric.
+In this lab, we will use Microsoft Fabric to perform real-time data analytics and data science.
+Fabric provides an end-to-end platform for data solutions, including Synapse Real-Time Analytics, which leverages a KQL Database and Kusto Query Language (KQL) to analyze structured and unstructured data efficiently.
+Real-time analytics enables organizations to process log files, streaming data, and time-series information at scale.
+Additionally, data science techniques, including machine learning with scikit-learn in Python, help identify complex patterns and train AI models.
+This integration empowers organizations to extract meaningful insights and democratize data access for informed decision-making.

 ## Objectives